awortuibenem/plate-number/README.md

 1. Clone the repository to your local machine:

-2. Import the SQL file (`database.sql`) to set up the database structure.
+2. Import the SQL file (`pnumber.sql`) to set up the database structure.

 3. Update the database connection details in the PHP files (`config.php` and any other files where the connection is established).